 The thing about conferences is, oftentimes, it’s what you make of them.
 Come distracted and close-minded and you’ll likely have just a few takeaways.
 Go all in and you might leave with life-changing insights.

-Amplify, Hoboken Grace’s one-day growth conference, is already designed to propel you forward in your walk with Christ.
+Amplify, Hoboken Grace’s one-day growth conference, is already designed to propel you forward.
 Each breakout track is an opportunity to target a specific area, zero in on it and learn from others.
 But the same standard holds true: The more you put into the experience, the more you’re likely to get out of it.

 If you haven’t registered yet, you’ll want to do that ASAP.
 The cost goes up $10 at the door.
 So what are you waiting for?
-Pick from one of seven growth tracks – Foundations, Story, Empower, Ecclesiastes, Luke, 1 Samuel and Parenting – and sign up today.
+Pick from one of seven growth tracks – Foundations, Story, Empower, Ecclesiastes, 1 Corinthians, 1 Samuel and Marriage – and sign up today.
 Lunch from Chick-fil-A will be provided, and child care is available.